HaBuDeSu/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Dom is the document object model which is a way for developers to interact with the HTML content of a website.

 2. What is an event?

+An event is any action taken by a website visitor that is tracked by the browser.

 3. What is an event listener?

+An event listener allows developers to specify changes based on when an event occurs.

 4. Why would we convert a NodeList into an Array?

+If we want to manipulate the NodeList using array methods.

 5. What is a component?

+A component is a reusable piece of code used to build elements sharing functionality and styling.

 ### Git Set up